 Offerings are everywhere, petals, incense, food, local people replace them early every morning.

-Walking around, looking at the shops is great fun for the kids, and me, but watch your footing, the pavements are narrow and uneven, you may struggle with strollers or prams.
+Walking around, looking at the shops is great fun for the kids, and me, but watch your footing, the pavements can be crowded, narrow and uneven, you may struggle with strollers or prams.

 In recent years the sidewalks in Ubud have seen extensive widening and repairs.
 Central Ubud is almost unrecognisable compared to how it looked on our first visit.